alex-kalanis/kw_clipr/README.md

 Clipr tasks can be set into tree, so you can separate them by some of your logic.
 Not need to fill one directory with one huge list of tasks.

+For beginning I advise to just copy one of tasks and play with it.

 ## Caveats

 In default setup it contains subparts of kw_autoload and kw_inputs projects - both